ShimmerEngineering/Shimmer-C-API/ShimmerCapture/README.md

 # Shimmer-C-API

 # REV0_3
-- Major update to ecgtohr algorithm and filtering algorithm, user should see major improvements in both ecgtohr and ppgtohr algorithms.
+- Major update to ecgtohr algorithm and filtering algorithm, minor update to ppgtohr algorithm, user should see major improvements in both ecgtohr and ppgtohr algorithms.
-- Currently uses ShimmerClosedLibraryRev0_2
+- Currently uses ShimmerClosedLibraryRev0_3

-- updated bytestream sync method , now checks timestamps as well, there is an option to disable this on the main control page (Checkbox).
-Note that when using this the application will have poor tolerance to packet loss.
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-- update readbytes method, now looks out for ack when start streaming command is sent, avoids rare occasions this is missed
+Remove below from official release

 BUILDING NOTES
 - If new release create a branch with the release number